pyinvoke/invoke/sites/www/faq.rst

-The symptom is easy to spot - you're running a command that takes a few seconds or more to execute, it usually prints lines of text as it goes, but via `~invoke.runner.run` nothing appears to happen at first, and then all the output prints once it's done executing.
+The symptom is easy to spot - you're running a command that takes a few seconds or more to execute, it usually prints lines of text as it goes, but via `~invoke.run` nothing appears to happen at first, and then all the output prints once it's done executing.

 This is usually due to Python - the "inner" Python executable you're invoking, not the one Invoke is running under - performing unwanted buffering of its